jsantias/fifa-wwc-2023-ticket-fetcher/README.md

 - Provide users with the choice to utilise either Chrome or Edge browsers.
 - Implement an automated mechanism for populating credit card information.
 - Enable the purchase of a specified quantity, n, of tickets.
+- Ability to add more than one ticket to the cart.

 ### Demo